 - (a) The Board recognizes the United Faculty of Florida (UFF) as the exclusive representative for the bargaining unit certified by the Public Employees Relations Commission in Case Number EL-2003-038 (October 24, 2003) and reflected in Certification Order Number 1438 as clarified in Case Number UC-2013-002 (April 2, 2013).
-This bargaining unit is the Faculty Bargaining Unit. - (b) The Board recognizes the UFF as the exclusive representative, solely for the purpose of collective bargaining with respect to wages, hours, and other terms and conditions of employment as specifically set forth in this Agreement, for all individuals in the bargaining unit described in the certification as amended. - (c) Attached as Appendix "A" is the listing of position classifications included in the Faculty Bargaining Unit.

-1.2 Bargaining Unit Position Classifications.

-- (a) Creation of a New Classification. - (1) The Board may create new position classifications with job duties including the creation, dissemination, or presentation of knowledge only after negotiations with the UFF to determine the nature and necessity of the new position classification and whether it will be designated within or outside the bargaining unit.
+This bargaining unit is the Faculty Bargaining Unit. - (b) The Board recognizes the UFF as the exclusive representative, solely for the purpose of collective bargaining with respect to wages, hours, and other terms and conditions of employment as specifically set forth in this Agreement, for all individuals in the bargaining unit described in the certification as amended. - (c) Attached as Appendix "A" is the listing of position classifications included in the Faculty Bargaining Unit. - 1.2 Bargaining Unit Position Classifications. - (a) Creation of a New Classification. - (1) The Board may create new position classifications with job duties including the creation, dissemination, or presentation of knowledge only after negotiations with the UFF to determine the nature and necessity of the new position classification and whether it will be designated within or outside the bargaining unit. - (2) All new position classifications with job duties including a substantial teaching or research component shall be designated within the bargaining unit.